• Skip to primary navigation

 • Spread batter evenly into prepared pan.

-• To make the crumb topping add the sugar, flour, and butter in a small bowl and use a fork to combine well.
+• To make the crumb topping, add the sugar, flour, and butter to a small bowl, and use a fork to combine well.
 Add the almonds and stir to combine.
 Sprinkle over the top of the cake batter

 • Bake at 350º for 40 – 50 minutes or until a toothpick inserted into the center comes out clean.